• The Grout Brothers, Tile & Grout Cleaning & Restoration Co.

 Before we apply any sealer to the grout, the grout must be first deep cleaned.
 Once the grout is deep cleaned and dried we then use a special grout sealing applicator to apply the sealer to the grout.
 Letting the sealer soak in for a few minutes we then wipe off any excess sealer and let the tile surfaces dry.

-Color sealer is a topical sealer that has color added to it.
+Color sealer is a sealer that creates a barrier on top of the grout and it comes in many different colors and shades.
 Not only does the color sealer seal the grout, it makes the grout color consistent, which makes the tile floors look new.
+Color sealer also makes it easy to clean your tile floors.
 We use the highest quality color sealers that may last up to 15 years.

 Having the grout sealed will help protect your investment from future permanent stains.
 Sealed grout will help repel any liquids from soaking into the grout which can cause permanent staining.
 When the grout gets stained it makes it almost impossible to restore it back to the original color by just cleaning it – color sealing or re-grouting will be required to restore stained grout.